-- Solve a system of linear homogeneous and non-homogeneous equations, finding the inverse of a given square matrix and also its Eigen values and Eigen vectors. - Identify the type of a given differential equation and select and apply the appropriate analytical technique for finding the solution of first order ordinary differential equations. - Create and analyze mathematical models using higher order differential equations to solve application problems that arise in engineering. - Solve a linear differential equation with constant coefficients with the given initial conditions using Laplace Transforms.
+- CO 1: To learn about solving a system of linear homogeneous and non-homogeneous equations, finding the inverse of a given square matrix and also its Eigen values and Eigen vectors. - CO 2: Identify the type of a given differential equation and select and apply the appropriate analytical technique for finding the solution of first order and higher order ordinary Differential equations. - CO 3: Create and analyze mathematical models using first and second order differential equations to solve application problems that arises in engineering. - CO 4: To learn about solving linear Differential equations with constant coefficients with the given initial conditions using Laplace transform technique.